“Hand me your shoes.” The quiet, no-nonsense guide requested with his hands out towards me, gesturing to my sandalled

 So how did Prison Island get it’s unusual name?
 It actually has several names.
 Changuu Island is the official name, but it’s also called Quarantine Island and Kibandiko Island; although Prison Island is probably the most commonly used.

 Initially, the first sultan of Zanzibar gave the uninhabited island to two Arabs for use as a prison to house rebellious slaves in the 1860s.
 After Zanzibar became a British protectorate in 1890, the island was purchased from the Arabs with the intention of building a prison to house violent criminals.
 The buildings were completed in 1894, but they were never actually used as a prison.

 Instead, diseases such as Yellow Fever and Cholera became the more pressing threats to East Africa.
 So the island buildings, including what was intended as a prison, were converted to a hospital and quarantine station.

 Although the old prison/hospital is still standing, it has since been converted, for the most part, to more practical uses.
-If you happen to use the women’s bathroom, for example, be sure to take note of the metal rings imbedded in the floor.
+If you happen to use the women’s bathroom, for example, be sure to take note of the metal rings embedded in the floor.
 No doubt meant to chain prisoners when the building had a more somber purpose.

 In between outbreaks, the island became a popular resort for Zanzibar locals and Europeans.
 Old coral mining pits were cleaned out and converted into swimming pools.
 The newer quarantine station became a guesthouse, and has since been remodeled into a hotel.

 In 1919, the British governor of the Seychelles gifted the island with four Aldabra giant tortoises.
 In exchange, Zanzibar sent native flowering plants to the Seychelles.